TheShreddedBread/filesite/README.md

-A filesharing website basiclly.
+A filesharing website basically.
 You can upload your files and even share it with your friends!